-This, being the first article in an ongoing series that gathers many magic items of Dragonlance legend and lore, brings items from the 3.5 DLCS and other MWP products to 5th Edition D&D. From the mysterious Key of Quinari to the legendary Blue Crystal Staff of Mishakal, and more!
+This, being the first article in an ongoing series that gathers many magic items of Dragonlance legend and lore, will be showcasing items from the 3.5 DLCS, other MWP books, older edition books, and original items in 5th Edition D&D. From the mysterious Key of Quinari to the legendary Blue Crystal Staff of Mishakal, and more!
 The link below is for a PDF version you can download and easily print, or simply peruse the article as it appears below!
 As always, your feedback and comments are very welcome!

 Link: MAGIC ITEMS 1

 The staff can be wielded as a magic quarter staff that grants a +1 bonus to attack and damage rolls made with it.